joephinderink/SharePortation-Protocol--SPP-/provider/README.md

 The following information applies to all `provider` API endpoints.
 Details on providing authorization to endpoints is specified in the [auth](auth.md) document.

-This specification uses data types including timestamps, UUIDs, and vehicle state definitions as described in the MDS [General Information][general-information] document.
+This specification uses data types including timestamps, UUIDs, and vehicle state definitions as described in the  SPP [General Information][general-information] document.

 [Top][toc]